austinhuang0131/joinmatrix/servers.md

 * The homeserver is intended for public registration.
   * Generally, inclusion is based on either my interpretation of information about the homeserver, or explicit consent from the homeserver operator(s).
   * Homeservers that grant accounts on approval must have such process accessible to the general public.
+  * Homeservers may disable registrations temporarily, in which case the list will temporarily exclude them.
 * The homeserver name must be a second-level domain (so `example.com` is acceptable, but `matrix.example.com` is not).
 * The homeserver does not operate through a free TLD, specifically those offered by Freenom (due to risks of takeover by fraudulent entities).
 * The homeserver is neither `matrix.org` nor operated by Element Matrix Services (previously known as Modular).